 raised to support adoption.

-plates recently became available in Iowa.
-Initial approval has occurred in Utah, Maine and Nebraska so
+plates recently became available in North Carolina.
+Initial approval has occurred in Wisconsin, Utah, Maine and Nebraska so

 pre-orders for Choose Life plates can be placed in those states, and the plates will

 the 30th state.
-North Carolina was the 29th state to approve the plate, but was challenged in Federal Court and has been blocked from moving forward until the appeals court rules on the case.
+North Carolina was the 29th state to approve the plate, but was delayed in availability until a recent Supreme Court ruling reversed a Federal Appeals Court decision that had blocked distribution of the plates there.

 The Seventh Circuit Court of Appeals unfavorable ruling has

 denied the availability of Choose Life plates in Illinois, now that the Supreme Court has

 declined to review the case.
 This ruling stands in stark contrast to the

 Ninth Circuit Court of Appeals ruling in Arizona, as well as the Eighth Circuit Court

 ruling in Missouri.